Meet the SLT

 I’m a ‘local girl’; having grown up in Brockmoor, I attended Brockmoor Primary School.
 I know the local area really well and am proud of my roots.
 After leaving school I secured a job in accountancy at Dudley Council.
 I completed my degree in Business at Wolverhampton University at the age of 24 and decided that it was time to pursue my real passion in life – teaching!
 For eight years I taught within the adult education sector, supporting the Wordsley community in gaining computer skills and business qualifications.
 In 2003 I qualified as a teacher of Business and ICT at The Wordsley School and haven’t looked back since.
 I have held a number of different responsibilities during my time here, and was most proud to play my part in the school securing its specialist status as a Business & Enterprise and Music College.

-As Assistant Headteacher I still love being in the classroom and take great pleasure in seeing pupils flourish.
+As Deputy Headteacher I still love being in the classroom and take great pleasure in seeing pupils flourish.
 With responsibility for Teaching and Learning, I relish the challenge of working with a great team of staff who work tirelessly to provide the highest standards of education to our young people.

 Away from school, I have two children, one at university and the other at secondary school.
 With them both growing up I felt there was room in my life for someone else and so adopted a rescue dog.
 I now have two and both keep me busy, but I do love walking!
 I love to read, and when I get chance like nothing better than a good crime thriller.